Just last week, we onboarded two content interns at TCC.

 #TCCTip: This can help you decide how to source content.
 In-house or outsource?

 Ideally, corporates and organizations list their vacancies on job portals like Indeed.com, LinkedIn, Naukri.com, and hire talent acquisition specialists to get the best people onboard.

-YOU get to decide how you want to do hiring at your startup.
+One of the most important steps in your startup hiring strategy is that, YOU get to decide how you want to do hiring at your startup.